scrapy/scrapy/docs/topics/item-pipeline.rst

-This method is called for every item pipeline component and must either return a :class:`~scrapy.item.Item` (or any descendant class) object or raise a :exception:`DropItem` exception.
+This method is called for every item pipeline component and must either return a :class:`~scrapy.item.Item` (or any descendant class) object or raise a :exc:`~scrapy.core.exceptions.DropItem` exception.
 Dropped items are no longer processed by further pipeline components.

 Item pipeline example